-MARC-U*STAR Pre-PhD Research Training Program
+MARC Pre-PhD Honors Research Training Program

-The MARC-U*STAR (Maximizing Access to Research Careers - Undergraduate Student Training for Academic Research) Program is an Honors research training program that develops its trainees as exceptional applicants and trainees for doctoral (PhD) programs in the behavioral and biomedical sciences.
+The MARC (Maximizing Access to Research Careers) Program is an Honors research training program that develops its trainees as exceptional applicants and trainees for doctoral (PhD) programs in the behavioral and biomedical sciences.
+Trainees are also automatically admitted to the UTSA Honors College; you do not need to be an Honors student to apply.
 MARC is funded by the NIH Training and Workforce Development (TWD) division and was developed to increase the number of underrepresented faculty and top researchers throughout the nation.

 MARC supports students with ethnic, socioeconomic, and physically-challenged backgrounds.
 12 positions (16 in 2023) are for outstanding second-, third- and fourth-year students who must have at least two years prior to graduation when admitted, who are majoring in Biology, Microbiology & Immunology, Neuroscience, Chemistry (with biomedical applications), Biochemistry, Physics (with biomedical emphasis), Psychology, Biomedical Engineering, or Chemical Engineering (with a biomedical emphasis).

 All MARC trainees are admitted to the UTSA Honors College and have the option of completing Honors College requirements.
 Those in the College of Sciences are expected to graduate with a COS Distinction in Research.
 Psychology trainees should pursue Departmental Honors.
 Engineering trainees are expected to pursue Engineering Honors Program Admission.